vasilis-stylianou/vasilis-stylianou.github.io/_posts/2019-09-20-ML_Kaggle_Part1.md

 3. Feature Selection and Preprocessing
 4. Model Training/Evaluation/Selection

-In this first part I cover steps 1-3.
-During the completion of this project my work was distributed among various python scripts and jupyter notebooks, which you can find in my github.
+In this post I cover steps 1-3.

+Note: During the completion of this project my work was distributed among various python scripts and jupyter notebooks, which you can find in my github.

 # Step 1: Data Cleaning